sujithakalathil/git-learn/README.md

     - Shows diffrences between files in working folder and staging area.
 9. git diff --staged {file name}
     - Shows diffrences between files in staging area and local repository.
+10. git branch -M main
+    -  Renames the main branch as 'main'.
+This should be done soon after 'git init' is fired.

+## 2. Branching & Merging

+1. git log --oneline
+    - To check if all branches are loking at the same commit or not.
+2.